staticvoidmain/CommentCleaner/README.md

 ========

-Originated as a side project but I thought it was useful to a larger audience, so I decided to black-box implement my own idea and open-source the result.
+Originated as a side project but I thought it was useful to a larger audience.

 Commented code is a blight on large code bases, so lets kill it.